georgetmayorga/blog/_posts/2014-07-09-parsing-emails-with-griddler.markdown

 ---
-layout: default
+layout: post
-title: "Parsing Emails with Griddler"
+title: Parsing Emails with Griddler
-date: 2014-07-09
-categories: griddler
 ---

 Here are some of the guidelines I wish I found when installing the Griddler gem for parsing emails.